AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 8.6.
 A module MUST NOT contain references to [theme](https://glossary.magento.com/theme) resources.

 8.7.
-A component MUST NOT rely either on dependencies of dependencies or on dependencies of the project it is included in (e.g., Magento application).
+A component MUST NOT rely either on dependencies of dependencies or on dependencies of the project it is included in (e.g., Adobe Commerce or Magento Open Source application).
 All component dependencies MUST be stated explicitly.

 ## 9. Browser-Server interaction in web application